How Long Does It Take To Get A GED?

 In that case, you are expected to attend classes for about 4-12 months.
 Schools offer different levels of preparation classes to fit the different levels of their student’s knowledge and skills levels.

+The most popular option is for a student to attend one subject class (say Social Studies).
 For example, you can study 1 time per week and spend 2 hours every time.
-In this case, you should be ready to pass all 4 GED tests in about 1 year.
+In this case, you should be ready to pass all 4 GED tests in about one year.

-These traditional programs work with skilled instructors and often provide GED (General Education Development) classes at no cost to adult learners who left high school without a diploma.
+These traditional programs work with skilled instructors and often provide GED (General Education Development) classes at no cost to adult learners who have left high school without a diploma.

 Generally, to follow these GED prep programs, students need to attend a GED orientation session at a prep center to enroll in the GED classes.
+Orientations are approximately 2 hours long.

-It is not uncommon that there are waiting lists, and priority registration is given to students who previously enrolled on the class waitlist.
+It is not uncommon that there are waiting lists, and often, priority registration is given to students who previously enrolled on the class waitlist.

 So, if you decide that you would like to attend a GED preparation class, find a school close by your location and check availability so you can appear at an official testing center fully prepared and work towards a fulfilling career.

-Free traditional GED prep classes are available (often at no cost) at community adult learning centers, libraries, community colleges, or churches.
+Traditional GED prep classes are available (often at no cost) at community adult learning centers, libraries, community colleges, or churches.

-What Is On The GED Test?
+What is on the GED Test?

-The GED exam is made up of four separate tests.
-To pass the GED exam, you must have a well-rounded knowledge of what’s on these subject tests.
+The GED exam is made up of four separate tests To pass the GED exam, you must have a well-rounded knowledge of what’s on these subject tests.
 The four subject fields are:

 • Mathematical Reasoning